anupamk36/containerize-python-application/README.md

  6.2 6.1 6.4 7.2 7.4 7.9 6.4 6.3 6.1 7.7 6.3 6.4 6.
 6.9 6.7 6.9 5.8 6.8
  6.7 6.7 6.3 6.5 6.2 5.9]
 You are being disconnected

+## The same dockerfile has been modified to adapt to fast_api, Please modify the Dockerfile accordingly